shpetimibrani/tiramisu/task-1/README.md

 nmap -p2222 --script ssh-brute --script-args userdb=user.lst,passdb=pass.lst localhost
 ```

+Note: The SSH tunnel is just for demo purposes, sophisticated attackers will tunnel the whole network or run less invasive enumeration scripts/tools rather than Nmap.

 ### Defender

 In Elastic, we received a ton of logs from the honeypot indicating an SSH bruteforce: